-I get it.
-The weight of student loan debt is suffocating.
+The weight of student loan debt is extraordinary…suffocating.

-After all, you already put in the hard work of passing all the classes and earning your degree, not to mention the battle of finding a legit job, yet month after month, you’re still paying hundreds of dollars for that education.
+It seems like you already put in the hard work of passing all the classes and earning your degree, not to mention the battle of finding a legit job, yet now month after month, you’re still paying hundreds of dollars for that education.

 And there’s no end in sight.